skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 Our community is a place to help each other.
 Where you can ask and answer questions.
 Most answers are provided by community members, just like you.
 Consider that other people may not have the same experience level or background as you.
 Never feel compelled to react or respond to anyone.
 You can step out of conversations at any time if the discussion isn't constructive.
 Focus on the people who want to help you.
 Low-quality contributions will be removed to not overwhelm our community.

 Let us know how we can create a good work environment for you.
 Collaboration works best when you enjoy what your are doing.
 When you're surrounded by motivated and helpful people.
 Understanding people's needs and problems is a central part of product development.
-Our job is not to bring more technology and more features into people's lives.
-Our first task is to remove complexity and problems from people's lives.
+Our job is not to bring more technology, more features and more documentation into people's lives.
+Our first task is to remove problems from people's lives.
 Our second task is to find like-minded people and work together.

 Say hello to the community.
 You can find us on [Discord](https://discord.gg/NYvTETsHS9), [GitHub](https://github.com/datenstrom), [Twitter](https://twitter.com/datendeveloper) or [contact a human](https://datenstrom.se/contact/).